java-crypto/D-Signatur/README.md

 # D-Signatur / Signature

-Webseite: http://javacrypto.bplaced.net Die Programme in diesem Bereich sind Beispiele für die asymmetrische Verschlüsselung.
+Webseite: http://javacrypto.bplaced.net Die Programme in diesem Bereich sind Beispiele für die digitale Signatur.

 * Sicherheitshinweis * Einige Programme sind kryptographisch nicht sicher und sollten nicht für den Produktiveinsatz genutzt werden, sie werden hier nur zu Lern- und Lehrzwecken bereitgestellt.

-Website: http://javacrypto.bplaced.net The programs in this area show examples of asymmetric encryption.
+Website: http://javacrypto.bplaced.net The programs in this area show examples of digtal signatures.

 * Security notice * Some program are cryptographic unsafe and should not used in any production case, they are provided for learning purposes only.